coredao-org/CoreDAO-Docs/docs/stake-and-delegate/CORE-staking.md

 ## Step-by-Step Guidelines for Delegating CORE

 #### Step 1: Navigating to Core Staking Website
 When you visit stake.coredao.org, you’ll see an overview of important metrics related to Core delegation.
-These metrics provide a snapshot of the staking opportunities available on Core, and are updated in real-time based on the user participation.
+These metrics provide a snapshot of the staking opportunities available on Core and are updated in real-time based on user participation.
 It also lists Validator information, with all validators ranked by their current hybrid score.

 <p align="center">
 ![image](https://github.com/user-attachments/assets/e6fa2e61-1027-4d6e-bdb3-a86ceb265eee)